nick963/clockapp-macos-help/index.md

 When opening a JSON file it must conform to the app's schema.

-1. Use <strong>File → Open…</strong> to load clocks written in the clock's [JSON format](https://github.com/nick963/clockapp-macos-help/blob/main/json_format.md).
+1. Right click on the clock face to update the look of the clock.
-2. Use the Finder to drag-n-drop a file onto the clock.
+2. Use <strong>File → Open…</strong> to load clocks written in the clock's [JSON format](https://github.com/nick963/clockapp-macos-help/blob/main/json_format.md).
-3. Right click on the clock to easily load additional clocks.
+3. Use the Finder to drag-n-drop a file onto the clock.

 ### Built-in Clocks